 - give young people the confidence to excel and realize their potential

 To combat the huge amount of young people who are unable to access musical opportunities through the traditional routes due to where they live, who they are, what they are going through and due to the lack of diverse and inclusive options available.
 We are giving trainee music leaders the opportunity to help shape content for and with young people, and to learn from experienced mentors how deliver music inclusively.

-As Soundwaves grows, so does the workforce.
+As our inclusive music project grows, so does the workforce.
 We have seen this as an opportunity to establish and support a Music Leaders Network, where we can help in supporting them to connect, share and build working relationships with each other.
 The aim is to create a network of music leaders that will all be work towards the shared goal of a musically inclusive England to ensure no young person misses out.

 The network is a dispersed community and each individual music leader brings a unique and vital contribution to the mix and through them all we are developing a cohesive music leader voice for Devon & Torbay which will: